ray-project/ray/doc/source/tune-searchalg.rst

 Ax Search
 ---------

 The ``AxSearch`` is a SearchAlgorithm that is backed by `Ax <https://ax.dev/>`__ to perform sequential model-based hyperparameter optimization.
-Note that this class does not extend ``ray.tune.suggest.BasicVariantGenerator``, so you will not be able to use Tune's default variant generation/search space declaration when using SkOptSearch.
+Ax is a platform for understanding, managing, deploying, and automating adaptive experiments.
+Ax provides an easy to use interface with BoTorch, a flexible, modern library for Bayesian optimization in PyTorch.
+Note that this class does not extend ``ray.tune.suggest.BasicVariantGenerator``, so you will not be able to use Tune's default variant generation/search space declaration when using AxSearch.

-In order to use this search algorithm, you will need to install Ax via the following commands:
+In order to use this search algorithm, you will need to install PyTorch and Ax.
+Instructions to install PyTorch locally can be found `here <https://pytorch.org/get-started/locally/>`__.
+You can install Ax via the following command:

 .. code-block:: bash

-    $ conda install pytorch torchvision -c pytorch  # OSX only
-    $ pip3 install ax-platform  # all systems
+    $ pip install ax-platform  # all systems

 This algorithm requires specifying a search space and objective.
-You can use AxSearch like follows:
+You can use `AxSearch` like follows:

 .. code-block:: python